The monument to the 2nd Division of the 1st Army Corps is northwest of Gettysburg on Robinson Avenue. (Doubleday – Robinson Avenues tour map)

-The division was commanded at the Battle of Gettysburg by Brigadier General John C. Robinson, a career army officer from New York.
+The division was commanded at the Battle of Gettysburg by Brigadier General John C. Robinson.
+He was a career army officer from New York.
 Robinson is honored by a monument at Gettysburg close to the division monument.

 July 3.
 At daylight moved to the support of batteries on Cemetery Hill.
 At 9 A. M. sent to the support of Twelfth Corps and at 3 P M. took position on the right of Second Corps and remained until the close of the battle.